keithalewis/math/ycm.md

 $$
 	X_t D_t = E_t[X_u D_u + \sum_{t < s \le u} C_s D_s],\quad t \le u.
 $$
-If an instrument has no cash flows then $X_t D_t$ is a martingale.
+If an instrument has no cash flows then $X_t D_t$ is a martingale, as Black, Scholes, and Merton demonstrated.
 If $X_u D_u$ goes to 0 as $u\to\infty$ then the price
-is the expected value of discounted future cash flows, just as Graham and Todd taught us.
+is the expected value of discounted future cash flows, as Graham and Todd taught us.

 ## Zero Coupon Bond